Beim/schema-data-migration/README.md

 You'll occasionally come across situations where you and another developer have both committed a migration at the same time, resulting in two migrations with the same number.

-Don't worry - the numbers are just there for developers' reference, schema-data-migration just cares that each migration has a different `version` and `name`.
+Don't worry - the numbers are just there for developers' reference, `sdm` just cares that each migration has a different `version` and `name`.
 Migration plans specify which other migration plan they depend on in the file, so it's possible to detect when theress two new migrations that aren't ordered.

-When this happens, schema-data-migration will prompt you.
+When this happens, `sdm` will prompt you.

 ## Migration log

-The skchema-data-migration tool creates two tables in the database by default: `_migration_history` and `_migration_history_log`.
+`sdm` creates two tables in the database by default: `_migration_history` and `_migration_history_log`.
 The `_migration_history` table stores information about applied migration plans, while the `_migration_history_log` table logs all operations.
 When you rollback a migration, a row will be deleted from _migration_history, and a row will be inserted into _migration_history_log to help you trace back the changes.

 You can change the default database name by setting environment variable: `TABLE_MIGRATION_HISTORY` and `TABLE_MIGRATION_HISTORY`.